sgreenhill/aria/doc/OMake.md

     extension: ob7 "-7"
     extension: cp  "-C"

 **OMake** needs to know where to find the source code for each imported module.
 This is specified with the `source` option, which defines a comma-separated list of directories.
-In order to locate a module, **OMake** searches each directory in turn, trying each valid extension until it finds a match.
+To locate a module, **OMake** searches each directory in turn, trying each valid extension until it finds a match.

     source: .,test,src/lib,src/aria,[OFRONTLIB]

-Certain built-in modules have no dependencies, and may sometimes have no associated source files.
+Certain built-in modules have no dependencies, and may sometimes have no source files.
 These can be excluded from module search using the `exclude` option:

     exclude: Platform,SYSTEM